-Cotton (Gossypium spp.) production is one of the largest

-usages of SDI in the U.S. and around the world.
-In suitable climatic regions compatible with cotton production, cotton with its lower water use can be an excellent crop in watershort areas when coupled with efficient SDI.
-The largest usage of SDI for cotton in the U.S. is in Texas, where 4263 SDI systems covering 107,356 ha primarily for cotton were reported in 2013 for the High Plains Water District alone (HPWD, 2014).
-It can be noted that this regional value for Texas determined from the physical locations of SDI systems is 55% greater than the overall Texas area shown in figure 2.
-This illustrates the difficulty in determining good estimates of SDI land areas in the U.S. The first reported use of SDI for cotton research that was found in this literature review was in 1963 near Lubbock, Texas (Zetzsche and Newman, 1966).
-In this one-year trial, cotton lint yield was 0.80 and 0.77 Mg ha-1 for SDI and furrow irrigation with irrigation applications of 200 and 355 mm, respectively, in this semi-arid region with summer pattern precipitation.
+Cotton (Gossypium spp.) production is one of the largest usages of SDI in the United States and also around the world.
+In suitable climatic regions compatible with cotton production, cotton with its lower water use can be an excellent crop in water short areas when coupled with efficient SDI.
+The largest usage of SDI for cotton in the United States is in Texas where 4263 SDI systems covering 107,356 ha primarily for cotton were reported in 2013 for the High Plains Water Conservation District alone (HPWCD, 2014).
+It can be noted that this regional value for Texas determined from SDI system physical locations is 55% greater than the overall Texas area shown in Figure 2.
+This illustrates the difficulty in finding good estimates for SDI land areas in the USA.
+The first reported use of SDI for cotton research that was found in this literature review was in 1963 near Lubbock, Texas (Zetzsche and Newman, 1996).
+In this one year trial, cotton lint yield was 0.80 and 0.77 Mg/ha for SDI and furrow irrigation with irrigation applications of 200 and 355 mm, respectively in this semi-raid region with summer pattern precipitation.
 Since that time, cotton has been the focus crop of many research studies and reports.
-Major SDI cotton research topics have been comparisons of production under SDI and alternative systems; responses to SDI for a particular region, soil, or climate; water and nutrient management; and SDI system design criteria.
+Major SDI cotton research topics have been comparison of production under SDI and alternative systems, response to SDI for a particular region, soil, or climate, water and nutrient management, and SDI system design criteria.

-System Comparisons for Cotton
+System comparisons for cotton